Is Transcranial Magnetic Stimulation covered by health care funding?

 The most commonly asked question we receive, is whether the cost of Transcranial Magnetic Stimulation (TMS) is covered by health care funding.
 To answer this, it is important to understand there are many different types of health care funding.

 Medicare funds medical treatment outside of hospital (outpatient care) such as seeing a GP or a psychiatrist.
 As TMS is an outpatient treatment, the obvious funder would be Medicare.
 The College of Psychiatrists in Australia (RANZCP) has submitted several requests to the federal government to a TMS item number to Medicare.
 The last such submission happened in 2018.
 A result to the latest submission is due in the second half of 2019.
-Unfortunately until this time, TMS continues to not receive Medicare funding.
+Medicare funding will be changing on 1 November 2021 as part of the governments commitment to mental health.

 Defence forces funding